You could be shipping orders out to customers quicker and more efficiently. But if you’re not tracking warehouse performance, you’ll never know how.

 This may seem a pretty mundane area at first thought.
 But it can get tricky when considering it can involve receiving:

 - Customer returns of damaged items.

 - Return to vendor stock.

 Such an important part of the warehouse operation needs to be tracked and measured with its own key warehouse performance indicators.
 This can be done by paying close attention to time taken for received stock to be counted, booked in and ready to put away.

 It’s a good idea to record exact timestamps of all delivered stock.
 Then record another timestamp as soon as this stock is ready for putting away.
 You can then calculate an average for the month and compare to previous performance.

-(Don’t forget, this is one of the warehouse KPIs a quality Warehouse Management System with integrated barcode scanner can help drastically improve.)
+This is one of the warehouse KPIs a quality barcode scanner can help drastically improve too.

 Another vital warehouse KPI is picking accuracy.

-To calculate picking accuracy we can use some data taken from the ‘rate of return’ KPI and total order number in the following equation:
+To calculate picking accuracy we can use some data taken from the ‘rate of return’ KPI (see below) and total order number in the following equation: